RaffIncandenza/LogisticsShippingRates/README.md

 # LogisticsShippingRates
-Please consider the following considerations when contributing:
+Please keep in mind the following considerations when contributing:

 ## Code Style:
 Maintain a consistent code style for readability.